 Yet, just like Alhazen before him, Kepler believed that the ultimate arbiter of what was true was what was seen.
-Sadly, when applied to Mars: what was seen was not what he predicted.
-His model was exceptionally beautiful but its predictions were unquestionably wrong.
+Sadly, when applied to Mars, what he saw was not what he had predicted.
+His model was exceptionally beautiful, but its predictions were unquestionably wrong.
 The statesman and scientist Benjamin Franklin once wrote, "In going on with these Experiments, how many pretty systems do we build, which we soon find ourselves oblig'd to destroy!"
-How painful it must have been for Kepler to discard what had made him so well known, but in the act of intellectual honesty that has become one of the defining examples of the scientific method, he threw it all away until it was right, even though it took him a decade to do so.
+How painful it must have been for Kepler to discard what had made him so well known.
+Though it took him another decade of work to finally arrive at the truth, his act of intellectual honesty has become one of the defining examples of the scientific method.

-What Kepler finally found were three laws of planetary motion that though constructed specifically for the orbit of Mars, are now known to apply to all the planets about the Sun, the Moon around the Earth, and every star in orbit around any galaxy in space.
+What Kepler finally found were three laws of planetary motion that, although constructed specifically for the orbit of Mars, are now known to apply to all the planets around the Sun, to the Moon as it proceeds around the Earth, and to every star in orbit around any galaxy in space.
 They are:

-All planets orbit the Sun in an ellipse with the Sun located off center at one focus (a circle is just a special case of an ellipse).
+All planets orbit the Sun in an ellipse, with the Sun located off center at one focus (a circle is just a special case of an ellipse).

 The Moon orbits the Earth in an ellipse.
-This is why we occasionally have so-called supermoons where a Full Moon occurs when the Moon is at its closest to us.
-This is also why a solar eclipse two weeks before or after a supermoon is an annular eclipse.
-The Moon is now at its most distant point from the Earth and too small to fully cover the disk of the Sun.
+This is why we occasionally have so-called supermoons, Full Moons that occur when the Moon is at its closest point to Earth.
+This is also why a solar eclipse two weeks before or after a supermoon is an annular eclipse, when the Moon is at its most distant point from the Earth and too small to fully cover the disk of the Sun.